-Child Dental Benefits Schedule helps with the cost of basic dental services for children aged 2 to 17 years.
+Child Dental Benefits Schedule helps with the cost of basic dental services for children 2 to 17 years of age.

-Cleft Lip and Cleft Palate Scheme helps families with the cost of treatment for cleft lip and cleft palate specialised services.
+Cleft Lip and Cleft Palate Scheme helps families with the cost of treatment for cleft lip and cleft palate conditions.

-Continence Aids Payment Scheme helps people who have permanent and severe incontinence with some of the costs of incontinence products.
+Continence Aids Payment Scheme helps people who have permanent and severe incontinence with the cost of incontinence products.

 Other government and community support services

 MoneySmart has information to help you make the most of your money.
-Visit the Families section on the MoneySmart website.
+Read the Families section on the MoneySmart website.